 How do I find individual donors and private foundations interested in supporting my research and educational initiatives?

 A good place to start is with your divisional development officer:

 - Social Sciences Division: Joop Rubens

 - UC Observatories: Natasha Pedroza

-To find interested donors beyond the divisions, contact Executive Director of Development Molly Sims.
+To find interested donors beyond the divisions, contact Vice Chancellor of Development Priya Mehta.

 In advance, it will be helpful to have considered these questions:

 - What is your vision for what you're trying to accomplish?